slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On lovers

 <!--
-> *'Our story has three parts: a beginning, a middle, and an end.
-And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever.' -- Nicholas Sparks*
 - Keep separate bank accounts.
-Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
+Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.
 -->

 > *'We accept the love we think we deserve.' -- Stephen Chbosky*